Frequently Asked Questions (FAQs)

 There is typically a short period during the construction phase when there will be peak traffic movements, with vehicle movements otherwise limited to getting personnel to and from site.
 The traffic movements will be limited to avoid morning and evening peak times, where possible.
 There will also be a dedicated Community Liaison Officer to engage with local residents throughout the construction and operational phases

-The Highways department, emergency services, local community and other relevant bodies will be consulted to produce a Construction Traffic Management Plan (CTMP) to support any planning application.
-The CTMP outlines the overall framework for managing the safe movement of construction and delivery traffic as well as itemising the expected number of traffic movements and timing restrictions.
+The CTMP outlines the overall framework for managing the safe movement of construction and delivery traffic as well as itemising the expected number of traffic movements and timing restrictions, and can be viewed

 Will the project include battery energy storage?